 One of the especially complex moving processes is the one from Asia to North America.
 Even though a tourist trip from Asia to North America is not a hard thing to do, the moving process is a totally different thing.
 You need a lot of knowledge about the law in the USA and Canada.
 Aside from knowing about work visas and permits you’ll need to educate yourself about other details that will concern you.
 Although moving to Canada from Hong Kong can be difficult, it’s not impossible.

 Prioritize what you pack

 What you bring along to a new country is a tad bit different from the stuff you’d choose to pack if you were moving just a few blocks from your current place.
 Don’t forget you are moving to another continent for work.
 You should keep that in mind while you’re packing your belongings.
-Right afterwards should come the things you can’t buy in a different country.
-Whether it’s a piece of clothes you are attached to sentimentally or a bag of snacks you want to savour when you feel nostalgic, it should be added.
+Right afterward should come the things you can’t buy in a different country.
+Whether it’s a piece of clothes you are attached to sentimentally or a bag of snacks you want to savor when you feel nostalgic, it should be added.